kaunel85/ong-bylaws/bylaws.md

 132. The Executive Committee shall:
      1. Be chaired by the Vice-President
-     2. Consist of the President, Vice-President, Treasurer, Recruitment Chair, and Secretary
+     2. Consist of the President, Vice-President, Treasurer, Recruitment Chair, Warden, Phikeia Educator and Secretary
      3. Meet at least bi-weekly, but weekly during the school year
-     4. Conduct the Standards for Brotherhood Program bi-annually
-     5. Oversee any disciplinary action or direct a Judiciary Committee to review the situation
+     4. Oversee any disciplinary action or direct a Judiciary Committee to review the situation

 133. The Recruitment Committee shall:
      1. Be chaired by the Recruitment Chair